‘Smell ya later’ — Jarred Kelenic blasts a pair of homers in the Mariners intrasquad game

 Kelenic blasted a pair of solo home runs to lead the Seattle “Steelheads” to a 5-0 victory over the Seattle “Pilots” on a mostly cloudless Monday afternoon in an intrasquad game.

 “There’s nothing better than, you know, feeling that loud crack of the bat,” he said.
-“Anytime you can out the ball over to help your team out is awesome.
+“Anytime you can put the ball over to help your team out is awesome.
 Not even just for me, though.
 Everyone knows what K-Lew (Kyle Lewis) is doing.
 Granted, he didn’t hit a home run today, but he’s got five other ones in the bag that he’s hit in intrasquad and in live pitching.
 But there’s nothing that beats that sound.”

 And both of the homers produced those unmistakable loud cracks that cut through the piped-in crowd noise.